Barbourville, Kentucky

 Barbourville is a home rule-class city in Knox County, Kentucky, in the United States.
 The population was 3,165 at the 2010 census, down from 3,589 at the 2000 census.
 It is the county seat of Knox County.
 The city was formally established by the state assembly in 1812.
-It was incorporated in 1854 and then reïncorporated in 1856.
+It was incorporated in 1854 and then reincorporated in 1856.

-Union College and the Appalachian Children's Home are located in Barbourville.
+Union Commonwealth University and the Appalachian Children's Home are located in Barbourville.

 Geography

 Barbourville is in the center of Knox County, in the valley of the Cumberland River where it is joined by Richland Creek.
 U.S. Route 25E passes through the east side of the city, leading northwest 16 mi to Corbin and southeast the same distance to Pineville.

 According to the United States Census Bureau, the city has a total area of 6.95 km2, of which 6.79 sqkm are land and 0.16 sqkm, or 2.35%, are water.